 In September 2009, former finance director Mark Telford set up on his own as a sole practitioner working from home in Kent.

 As part of his preparations, he created a website and joined networks like LinkedIn.
 All sensible ways to build a client base.
-But when he posted about a straightforward “use of home as office” calculation spreadsheet, he set off a minor feeding frenzy.
+But when he posted about a straightforward “use of home as office” calculation spreadsheet in the LinkedIn Business Group, he set off a minor feeding frenzy.

 More than 230 contacts requested the spreadsheet.